Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Connection through ideal nonreciprocal elements

-As we shall now show, there is a fundamental obstacle in treating systems of transmission lines coupled with ideal nonreciprocal elements using just flux (or charge) variables.
-In order to make the issue clearer, let us examine first transmission lines capacitively coupled to other degrees of freedom, using flux variables.
-One might first attempt canonical quantization directly in fields.
+There is a second family of issues that pertains to transmission lines coupled to lumped elements, and the literature dealing with it in the reciprocal case has been extensive.
+A first possiblity for the description of these situations is to construct a Hamiltonian and hence canonical quantisation directly in terms of fields.
 This approach does work for transmission lines with open or closed boundary conditions, for example, by computing conjugate momentum densities.
-The classical field theory analysis provides us with a canonical symplectic form also in the simple case, and field quantization goes through.
-This fails in the case of capacitive coupling with flux variables, since the momentum density will of necessity be a distribution, with a Dirac delta term.
-We would then have to face the problem that the product of distributions is generically ill defined, and would require regularization~\cite{Bamba:2014,Malekakhlagh:2016}.
-Therefore one must either discretize the system, as is done in much of the literature, and then take carefully a continuum limit, or a mode expansion is used.
-For details of the momentum density and canonical quantization of fields in this context, see~\cite{ParraRodriguez:2018}.
+The classical field theory analysis provides us with a canonical symplectic form also in the simple case, and field quantisation goes through.
+This fails however (among others) in the case of capacitive coupling with flux variables, since the momentum density will of necessity be a distribution, with a Dirac delta term.
+We would then have to face the problem that the product of distributions is generically ill defined, and would require regularisation~\cite{Bamba:2014,Malekakhlagh:2016}.
+Therefore one must either discretise the system, as is done in much of the literature, and then take carefully a continuum limit, or use a mode expansion.
+For details on the momentum density and canonical quantisation of fields in this context, see~\cite{ParraRodriguez:2018}.